Investment Banker

 Investment banker skills

 • Maths and finance.
-Having great maths and finance skills is necessary for working in investment banking.
-This is so you can manage money and give out great advice to your clients based on your mathematical and financial knowledge.
+Great maths and finance skills will help you manage money and give great advice to your clients.

 • Multitasking.
-As an investment banker, you need to be on top of all the clients you’re working with.
-You need to manage each of their accounts separately, making sure that you do great work for each client.
-This means being great at multitasking but also being good with time management and organising yourself.
+As an investment banker, you need to stay on top of all the clients you’re working with.
+You’ve got to be good at managing multiple accounts, making sure that you do your best work for each client.
+You’ll need time management and organisational skills here, too.

 • Attention to detail.
-You need good attention to detail to be an investment banker.
-This is so you can spot great deals which might be relevant to any of your clients.
+You need good attention to detail to spot opportunities which are relevant to your clients.

 • Presentation skills.
 Part of being an investment banker is pitching your ideas to clients.
-You do this through presenting to them.
-Having great presentation skills means you’re more likely to persuade them to get on board with your ideas.
-If you need to brush up on your presentation skills, complete this Bright Network Academy module on developing effective presentation skills.
+Having great presentation skills means you’re more likely to persuade them to get on board with your suggestions.
+If you need help here, check out our guide on improving your presentation skills.

 Pros and cons of being an investment banker

 As with any job, there are positive and negative parts to working as an investment banker.
-Understanding the good and bad helps you decide whether it’s the right career for you to pursue.
-Here are the pros and cons of working in investment banking:
+Understanding the good and bad will help you decide if it’s the right career for you.

 Pros

-• You usually earn a large bonus every year as a perk of the job.
+• You usually earn a large bonus every year (with the opportunity to earn even more by hitting targets).

-• You can work your way up from low-level positions fairly quickly in the career path.
+• Once you get into the sector, you can work your way up from low-level positions.

 • Upward movement is connected to your job performance so if you do well, you’re rewarded.